23 Excellent Customer Satisfaction Survey Examples [+ Templates]

 Customer Feedback Questions

-To get the most out of customer feedback you’ll need to make sure you’re asking the right questions.
+To get the most out of valuable customer feedback you’ll need to make sure you’re asking the right questions.
 Open-ended questions are a great way to gain more thorough explanations about your customer’s experience with your brand, but they’re not the only types of questions you can ask.

 If you're getting stuck on deciding what to ask your customers, here are some of the types of questions we recommend including on your customer satisfaction survey: